JustFixNYC/textit-webhook-fun/README.md

 yarn console
 ```

+#### Connecting the prototype to TextIt

 Actually connecting the prototype to TextIt takes a bit more work:

 1. You'll first need to expose the development server to the internet by
    either punching a hole in your firewall or using a tool like [ngrok][].

+   Alternatively, you can deploy the prototype to Heroku via
+   `git push heroku master` (assuming you've properly configured the
+   repository with the `heroku` CLI).

 2. Next, you'll want to [import the TextIt flow][import] in
    [`textit-flow.json`](./textit-flow.json) into your TextIt account,